-My old cellphone (an iPhone 5s) just died, so I’ve been looking at cellphones, and also cellular carriers.
+August 27, 2017: My old cellphone (an iPhone) just died a tragic death, so I’ve been looking at cellphones, and also cellular carriers.
 Skipping the cellphone part of the story, cellular reception in Colorado is notoriously bad.
-I can barely make a phone call with AT&T in my apartment in Broomfield, CO, and I also have problems when I travel in Louisville and Boulder.
+I can barely make a phone call with AT&T in my apartment in Broomfield, CO, and I also have problems when I travel around nearby Louisville and Boulder.

 AT&T coverage in Colorado (map)